 Then, enter your data into a spreadsheet and use it in everything you create for your firm, like emails, practice area pages, blog posts, and articles.

-Your VoC serves as a guideline to tailor your law firm content to your ideal client’s needs within your content for lawyer websites.
+Your VoC serves as a guideline to tailor your law firm content to your ideal client’s needs.
 You’ll hook website visitors as soon as they land on your page once you’re (literally) speaking their language.

 Tip 2: Write to one person – your “ideal customer.”

 You want everyone who reads your content to say:

 “Wow, this law firm gets me.
 I hope I can meet with them…”